These two key groups can cause damage across a variety of ornamental crops.

 Eelworms can carry viruses and cause damage by feeding on ornamental crops.

-These sap-sucking pests with their pear-shaped bodies, long antennae and a pair of rear-end siphunculi - or exhaust pipes as they are sometimes described - are one of the most easily recognised and common glasshouse pests which pose a threat to many ...
+With their pear-shaped bodies, long antennae and a pair of rear-end siphunculi -- or exhaust pipes as they are sometimes described -- aphids are one of the most easily recognised and common glasshouse pests.

 Latest Research Summaries